- Index Findings Each of the 5 most common check engine repairs will negatively impact gas mileage if ignored – some by as much as 40%!

 - See most common repairs for your car at

-CarMD has compiled the industry’s most comprehensive database of diagnostic trouble codes and repairs for “check engine” – related problems downloaded by automotive technicians and vehicle owners since 1996.
-The data for the CarMD® Vehicle Health Index™ was procured from CarMD’s network of thousands of independent and original equipment automotive service excellence (ASE)-certified technicians who have input and validated failures and fixes into the CarMD diagnostic database from 1996 to current.
+CarMD has compiled the industry’s most comprehensive database of diagnostic trouble codes and repairs for “check engine”-related problems downloaded by automotive technicians and vehicle owners since 1996.
+The data for the 2013 CarMD® Vehicle Health Index™ Manufacturer & Vehicle Rankings was procured from CarMD’s network of thousands of independent and original equipment Automotive Service Excellence (ASE)-certified technicians who have input and validated failures and fixes into the CarMD diagnostic database.

-The 2011 Index statistically analyzes more than 325,000 specific repairs that apply to roughly 136 million model year 2001 to 2011 vehicles, taking place during the Oct.
-1, 2010 to Oct.
-1, 2011 time period.
-The data for the 2011 CarMD® Vehicle Health Index was pulled, analyzed and validated between Oct.
-1, 2011 and Oct.
-19, 2011, by CarMD’s internal team plus third party experts.
+The 2013 Index statistically analyzes more than 152,000 specific repairs that apply to roughly 119 million model year 2003 to 2013 vehicles, taking place in the United States during the Oct.
+1, 2012 to Sept.
+30, 2013 date period.
+The data for the 2013 CarMD® Vehicle Health Index was pulled, analyzed and validated between Oct.
+1, 2013 and Nov.
+3, 2013, by CarMD’s internal team plus third party experts.
 The Index is based on downloaded information from each vehicle’s government-mandated onboard diagnostic computer, combined with uploaded repair information from CarMD’s network of automotive technicians.
 Repair costs are based on original equipment retail MSRP plus 10% markup.
 Labor rates are procured from several sources, including the Undercar Digest National and Regional Hourly Shop Labor Rate reports, as well as the average amount of time required for each repair.
-Both are updated annually.
+Both are updated annually

-Virtually all 2001 to 2010 makes and models of cars, light trucks, minivans and SUVs – foreign and domestic – with on board diagnostic second generation (OBD2) technology are included in the Index.
-For the 2011 Vehicle Health Index, CarMD focused on model year 2001-2011 vehicles, since the average age of a vehicle is now just over 10 years old, and these are the vehicles that will be of interest to new and used car buyers.
-In determining the Top 100 vehicles, CarMD included all makes and models that were listed among the U.S. vehicle population, according to R.L.
-Polk data, and had a CarMD diagnostic report.
-In determining the Top 10 manufacturers CarMD included all makes and models that account for at least 1% of the U.S. vehicle population, according to R.L.
-Polk data.
-For the Top 10 manufacturers, brands were grouped under their parent manufacturer (i.e. Lexus under Toyota; Acura under Honda; Buick, Chevrolet, Cadillac, GMC, Oldsmobile, Pontiac and Saturn under GM; etc.) The data in the Index is applicable to more than 80 percent of the vehicles on the road, giving a unique perspective on vehicles driven and repaired in the U.S. In determining the most common repairs by manufacturer, this Index looked at the entire OBD2 vehicle population (1996-current) vehicles for each manufacturer from Oct.
-1, 2010 – Oct.
-1, 2011.
+Virtually all 2003 to 2013 makes and models of cars, light trucks, minivans, SUVs and hybrids – foreign and domestic – with on board diag-nostic second generation (OBD2) technology are included in the Index.
+For the 2013 Vehicle Health Index, CarMD focused on model year 2003-2013 vehicles, since the average age of a vehicle is now 11 years old, and these are the vehicles that will be of interest to new and used car buyers.
+In determining the Top 10 manufacturers and Top 100 vehicles, CarMD included all makes and models that were listed among the U.S. vehicle population, according to R.L.
+Polk data, and had a visit or repair logged by a member of CarMD’s professional repair technicians.
+In determining the Top 10 manufacturers, brands were grouped under their parent manufacturer (i.e. Lexus and Scion under Toyota; Acura under Honda; Buick, Chevrolet, Cadillac, GMC, Hummer, Oldsmobile, Pontiac and Saturn under GM; Audi under Volkswagen; etc.) The data in the Index is applicable to more than 82 percent of the vehicles on the road, giving a unique perspective on vehicles driven and repaired in the U.S. In determining the most common repairs by manufacturer, this Index looked at the entire OBD2 vehicle population (1996-current) vehicles for each manufacturer from Oct.
+1, 2012 - Sept.
+30, 2013.

-On a daily basis, CarMD’s nationwide network of thousands of OE (original equipment) and independent automotive repair technicians recommend, confirm and upload repairs and costs by region to the CarMD database.
+On a daily basis, CarMD’s nationwide network of thousands of factory-trained OE (original equipment) and independent automotive repair technicians recommend, confirm and upload repairs and costs by region to the CarMD database.
 As a result, subsequent CarMD Vehicle Health Index reports will draw from a larger sampling of diagnostic trouble codes, expert fixes and repair costs.
-Methodology will remain as defined above.